e-clearing-net/OCHP/OCHP.md

 # CH-Partner Interface description

-The interfaces between the system of the Clearing House and systems of the different partners consist of the four following components:
+The interfaces between the system of the Clearing House and systems of the different partners consist of the six following components:

  * Exchange of Authorisation Data (Roaming Authorisations, RoamingAuthorisationInfo)
  * Exchange of Charge Data, the raw billing data (Charge Detail Records, CDRInfo)
- * Exchange of Charge Point Information (Static POI data, ChargePointInfo)
+ * Exchange of Charge Point Information (Static and live POI data, ChargePointInfo)
+ * Exchange of Tariff Information (TariffInfo)
- * Live Authorization Requests (Single-Token-Requests)
+ * Single Authorization Requests (Single-Token-Requests)
+ * Exchange of Parking Spot Information (Static and live data)

 From the data flow perspective, each market role is a source or a sink for certain data types.
 The figure below gives an overview of